(Bone Anchored Hearing Aid) Baha Ear Surgery Korea

 - An abutment is attached to the sound processor and the implant.
 The abutment transfers the sound vibrations from the processor to the implant.

 - A small titanium implant is placed in the bone behind the ear where if fuses with the living bone.
 This process is called osseointegration.
 The implant transfers the sound vibrations to the functioning cochlea.

 The BAHA Sound Processor snaps on to the abutment.
 The processor is small, discreet and is available in a variety of colors.
 The volume controls are conveniently located for easy adjustments.

 Titanium Implant More about Osseointegration.
-The founder of bone anchored hearing aid is the Branemark system.
+The founder of bone anchored hearing aid surgery is the Branemark system.
 In the early 1960s Professor Branemark discovered that titanium provides an excellent material for implantable devices.
 Titanium is accepted by the human body and forms a bond with surrounding bone.

 What is the different from conventional hearing aids?

 Conventional hearing aids conduct air sound, but BAHA (bone anchored hearing aid) system uses bone conduction.
 BAHA improves hearing level highly with less amplification and is comfortable without blocking your ear canal.
 One study shows that prior conventional hearing aid uses prefer BAHA around 89%.

 Conventional aids band type or glasses type but BAHA uses direct osseteo-integration.
 So baha ear surgery provide clear sound and no need of extra lines and extra pressure.